andaru/notch/notch/docs/source/rancid_quickstart.rst

 while all other devices will use the second credential.

 .. note:: A ``regexp: .*`` wildcard record is not required.
-Your agents will fail closed without one.
-Configuring your agents without wildcard records is a recommended security precaution.
+Your Agents will merely fail to connect to devices that don't match any other record.
+Configuring your Agents without wildcard authentication records is a recommended security precaution to avoid password leakage to other devices.

 Converting the ``.cloginrc`` file
 ---------------------------------